0xm4v3rick/Extract-Macro/readme.md

 ## Extract-Macro

-This PS script will extract macro from Excel and Word files.Also checks the macro for suspecious code patterns
+This PS script will extract macro from Excel and Word files.
+Also checks the macro for suspecious code patterns
+Includes temporary DDE check for word documents.

 **Version**
 0.3